Ramakrishna Podila

 Ramakrishna Podila is an Indian-born American physicist and nanomaterials researcher.
 He is currently an associate professor of physics in the Department of Physics and Astronomy at Clemson University and is the director of the Clemson Nano-bio lab.
 He is known for his interdisciplinary research at the interface of physics, biology, and nanoscience.
 His lab integrates the principles of condensed matter physics, optical spectroscopy, and physiological chemistry to understand physics at the nanoscale and nano-bio interfaces.
-He became a fellow of the Royal Society of Chemistry in July 2024 and a fellow of the Institute of Physics in May 2025.
-He currently serves as the vice-chair of the topical group on energy research and applications (GERA) at the American Physical Society.
+He became a fellow of the Royal Society of Chemistry (FRSC) in July 2024 and a fellow of the Institute of Physics (FInstP) in May 2025.
+He currently serves as the chair of the topical group on energy research and applications (GERA) at the American Physical Society.

 His work led to new discoveries at the nanoscale such as: 1) time-reversal symmetry breaking with non-linear optical diodes, 2) a novel "wireless" tribo-electric generator that is capable of converting waste mechanical energy into electricity and transmit it wirelessly for storage 3) alleviating quantum capacitance effects in graphene 4) smartphone based rapid inexpensive biosensors for resource-limited settings, and 4) elucidating the origin of nano-toxicity from a fundamental quantum electronic energy levels standpoint.

 Research work

+Podila's research made many strides in fundamental understanding and applications of nanomaterials in energy, health, and photonics.